scriptotek/ar-project/index.md

 `javascript` `browser compatible` `multi device`

 **Benefits**
+* Functionality: Support for metadata and wayfinding through marker images
-* Can be directly implemented in browser
+* Accessibility: Can be directly implemented in browser, works on 'any' phone and pad
-* Works on any phone
+* Ease of implementation: Javascript based can be implemented and modified relatively easily, with a somewhat active online community
+* Price: Free - open source

 **Drawbacks**
-* A bit unstable, jittery augmentation which sometimes disappear altogether.
-* Requires the markers to be very simple in detail and color, with high contrast, so for example a book cover cannot be used as a marker.
-* There will likely be more performance issues when several markers are visible at the same time, which is required for continuous wayfinding.
+* Functionality: A bit unstable, jittery augmentation which sometimes disappear altogether.
+Requires the markers to be very simple in detail and color, with high contrast, so for example a book cover cannot be used as a marker.
+There will likely be more performance issues when several markers are visible at the same time, which is required for continuous wayfinding.
+No meshing.
+No cloud.
-* No meshing
-* No cloud
+* Accessibility: Performance varies between devices, predicted to give unpredictable outcomes when scaled up with more complex code which can in worst case lead to non-functionality on some devices.

 [Source on github](https://github.com/jeromeetienne/AR.js/blob/master/README.md)

 [On our blog](blog/2018/11/05/arjs.html)

+### WebXR

+### 6d.ai

+### Vuforia

+### Wikitude

+### ARCore

+### EasyAR

 # Blog